 Everyone has to be convinced that keeping flashpoints the US can take advantage of as a threat is still a good thing.
 A major conflagration far from the US is hardly going to be seen as a “big price” to pay for doing this, after what we have seen in the Middle East and Yugoslavia, among others.

-Posted by Jim W. Dean, Managing Editor on March 8, 2017, With 816 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on March 8, 2017, With 826 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.